intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4_pipeline_readme.md

-# INT4 Inference Pipeline for Large Language Model using BigDL-LLM Transformers Style API
+# BigDL-LLM Transformers INT4 Inference Pipeline for Large Language Model

 In this example, we show a pipeline to convert a large language model to low precision (INT4), and then conduct inference on the converted INT4 model, using BigDL-LLM transformers style API.